thadguidry/pub/README.md

 3. Objects and their instances: Read, Write
 4. Attributes: Set, Discover

 ### 2.4.
 Content formats

-Content formats are those specified by the OMA LWM2M specification [3]:
+Content formats are those specified by the OMA LWM2M specification:

 1. Resource values: text/plain, tlv
 2. Objects: text/senml+json, application/cbor, binary/tlv
 3. Attributes: link-format, link-format+json

+<a name="Composite Objects"></a>
 ##3.
 Composite Objects

-As devices increase in complexity (e.g., from a sensor to an appliance, from a switch to a complex actuator) the need to link resources to create more complex objects or ”Composite Objects” arises.
+As devices increase in complexity (e.g., from a sensor to an appliance, from a switch to a complex fuel control actuator) the need to link resources to create more complex objects or ”Composite Objects” arises.
 Such a composite object can, for example, be constructed with a single reusable type ”generic composite object” with one ID.
 The resources may be of a generic reusable link type, also using a single ID, with multiple instances allowed.

 For example, ’4000/0/6700/0’ where 4000 is a ”composite object” and 6700 is ”generic object link”.
 Composite objects offer higher granularity than one large nested object would.
 An observer of a device represented as a composite object could reduce bandwidth utilization by observing only the linked object instances instead of the full object.
 Figure 3 shows an example, performing a GET operation to the IPSO thermostat composite object ”/8300/0/7100” would retrieve an object link to ”/3300/0”.

 # ![IPSO Object](https://github.com/IPSO-Alliance/pub/blob/master/linking.png)

+<a name="Examples"></a>
 ##4.
-Examples and Extended References
+Sample Object Definition

 ### 4.1 Definition documents

 For practical purposes we require a format for representing the objects in an unambiguous fashion.
 IPSO has used XML to the XML Schema in Appendix A, either hand-written or automatically generated from other sources.
 In the XML version, Integers, Floats and Time values must be represented as in the above subsection.
 Binary (Opaque) values must be represented in Base64-encoded form.
 Booleans must be represented using the lower-case strings true and false.

-XML definition documents may reference other XML definition documents using Include [5].
+You can see the existing IPSO Objects in XML in the [IPSO Registry](https://github.com/IPSO-Alliance/pub/tree/master/reg/xml)

 ### 4.2 Humidity Sensor